 Congratulations to Professor Mariam Sheibani!

 A warm congratulations to former HLS Program in Islamic Law Research Fellow (2018-2020), Dr. Mariam Sheibani for her new position at the University of Toronto, Scarborough!
-Professor Sheibani is a Visiting Assistant Professor in History at the Department of Historical and Cultural Studies, and will be teaching courses on Islamic history and seminars on early Islam and Islamic thought. … Continue reading Congratulations to Professor Mariam Sheibani!
+Professor Sheibani is a Visiting Assistant Professor in … Continue reading Congratulations to Professor Mariam Sheibani!

 Weekend Scholarship Roundup

-Through the writings of eminent classic and contemporary Islamic jurists, Ayesha Shahid explores the development of As-Siyar (Islamic international law) within the Islamic legal tradition in "An Exploration of the ‘Global’ History of International Law: Some Perspectives from within the Islamic Legal Traditions," International Law and Islam.
-The author attempts to address the existing gaps in the global history of the … Continue reading Weekend Scholarship Roundup
+Through the writings of eminent classic and contemporary Islamic jurists, Ayesha Shahid explores the development of As-Siyar (Islamic international law) within the Islamic legal tradition in "An Exploration of the ‘Global’ History of International … Continue reading Weekend Scholarship Roundup

 Al-Qarāfī on the Importance of Legal Maxims and Distinctions in Jurisprudence